+For target-domain post-training, we use the two-stage procedure in Algorithm~\ref{alg:km_ft}.
+In Stage 1, we fine-tune the NTP policy on all available tokenized target data, including robot tokens and human pseudo tokens, for three epochs over the dataset.
+This stage uses a learning rate of $2\times10^{-5}$ with a 1,000-step linear warmup and no learning-rate decay.

-For the low-level controller, the continuous action expert is trained using the Rectified Flow objective~\cite{rectified_flow}.
-To improve the model's robustness to noise, we sample the time step $t$ from distribution $p(t)={\rm Beta}(\frac{s-t}{s};1.5, 1.0)$, following the methodology introduced in $\pi_0$~\cite{pi0}.
-The flow matching model is trained for 80,000 steps with a peak learning rate of $5 \times 10^{-5}$ and a 1,000-step warmup.
-A cosine decay schedule is applied after 20,000 steps.
+The continuous action expert is trained using the Rectified Flow objective~\cite{rectified_flow}.
+To improve the model's robustness to noise, we sample the time step $t$ from the distribution $p(t)={\rm Beta}(\frac{s-t}{s};1.5, 1.0)$, following the methodology introduced in $\pi_0$~\cite{pi0}.
+In Stage 2, we initialize the RF action head from the tuned NTP backbone and train the action expert with KM using only robot trajectories for five epochs over the dataset.
+The action expert uses a learning rate of $1\times10^{-4}$ with a 1,000-step linear warmup and cosine decay.

-Crucially, since the action expert is more shallow than the VLM, we cannot utilize all the hidden features from the VLM.
-We found that the depth of feature extraction significantly impacts control performance.
-Empirically, fusing features from both the early and middle layers of the VLM backbone yields the best results compared to the deeper layer embeddings.
-This multi-scale feature aggregation allows the diffusion transformer to leverage both low-level visual details and mid-level semantic abstractions for precise action generation.
+To achieve faster inference, we make the action expert shallower than the VLM.
+Therefore, it cannot use all hidden features from the VLM.
+We found that the depth of feature extraction significantly affects performance.
+Empirically, fusing features from the early and middle layers of the VLM yields better results.
+This multi-scale feature aggregation allows the diffusion transformer to use both low-level visual details and mid-level semantic abstractions for precise action generation.